-Midori is a Director at PLP Architecture with over 18 years of professional experience designing complex office, masterplanning, residential, academic and institutional projects across the United States, the UK, Europe and Asia.
+Midori is a Partner at PLP Architecture with over 18 years of professional experience designing complex office, masterplanning, residential, academic and institutional projects across the United States, the UK, Europe and Asia.
 Her site-specific and contextual design approach enhances urbanistic and environmental potentials of each specific place and project.
 Her design enriches particular sense of place of projects and carefully weaved them into their urban fabric.

-As a Design Director, Midori is currently leading the large scale masterplan including residential and office buildings, Sampson House and Ludgate House next to Tate Modern establishing a new distinct place for live, work and leisure in the heart of London.
+As a Design Partner, Midori is currently leading the large scale masterplan including residential and office buildings, Sampson House and Ludgate House next to Tate Modern establishing a new distinct place for live, work and leisure in the heart of London.
 She also leads the design of the masterplan and residential buildings for a site on the Isle of Dogs in the London Borough of Tower Hamlets.
 The project includes market and affordable housing, a secondary school and public open space.

 Midori led the design of the award-winning “The Edge” building in Amsterdam, which set not only a new standard for sustainable design through environmental features but also proactive intelligent workplace design.